amazon-ion/ion-docs/cookbook.md

   1. Field names are interpreted as Ion symbols (i.e. quotes are removed when possible)
-  2. Numeric values with a decimal point are interpreted as Ion integers
+  2. Numeric values without a decimal point are interpreted as Ion integers
   3. Numeric values with a decimal point but without an exponent are interpreted as Ion decimals
   4. Numeric values with exponents are interpreted as Ion floats